-Wharton Center for Performing Arts and the MSU Department of Theatre are happy to announce the 20th Annual Young Playwrights Festival.
-The Young Playwrights Festival is a showcase of six original works, written by high school students, produced by students from MSU’s Department of Theatre and performed on the Pasant Theatre stage at Wharton Center for Performing Arts.
+Wharton Center for Performing Arts and MSU Department of Theatre are happy to announce the 28th Annual Young Playwrights Festival.
+The Young Playwrights Festival is a showcase of six original works, written by high school students, produced by MSU Department of Theatre students and performed at the Pasant Theatre, Wharton Center on the campus of Michigan State University.

 Michigan high school students are invited to submit a one-act play to a juried competition.
 Twelve semifinalists are chosen, and from those 12 the jury will select the six finalists whose plays will be produced.
 The six finalists will each be assigned a professional theatre mentor to help the playwright revise their play.
 Each finalist will receive a $200 cash award and a staged production of their play performed at the Pasant Theatre.
 The other six semifinalists will receive a $100 cash award.

 The best plays have something to say.
 The best plays reveal something that we may already know, but in a unique way or with a different slant.
 Plays have a chance to move, repel or unite audiences.
 A play with a clear purpose, a clear premise, a clear message is always the best for me.